re-Isearch/CoreQuarry/README.md

 Its builds on three (actually four projects) of our projects: ib (re-Isearch), bert.cpp (our refactored bert.cpp), Schmate (which includes our HNSWlib fork).

-bert.cpp in turns builds on the ggml tensor library.
+bert.cpp in turns builds on the GGML tensor library.

+The GGML tensor library is an open source community driven machine learning (ML) library currently centered around HuggingFace.
+It is written in C/C++ with a focus on Transformer inference on bare metal COTS hardware.

 ## Building, Installing, and Developing